geckobjj/jiu-jitsu/Jiu-Jitsu.md

     Standard: Head pins far shoulder .
 Move arm from hip and knee to an underhook .
 Cross face + Underhook | Head(Bird) post + Underhook | -> Knee Cut

-    Lasso (Early): Straighten arm and turn shoulder down and away to block the lasso -> Standard
+    Lasso (Early): Straighten arm and turn shoulder down and away to block the lasso -> this:Standard

     Lasso (Late): Stand and pull leg across with V-Grip .
 Leg pummel ouside leg in .
 Switch V-Grip to Cup grip on knee .
 Bring inside hand and right knee to floor .
 Head moves to block far shoulder